QuarkChain/bench_kvdb/doc/paper.md

 challenging the common assumption that each KV lookup inherently costs `O(log N)` physical I/Os.
 This has direct implications for the performance modeling and design of blockchain trie databases and execution-layer storage systems.

+---

 ## Motivation
-Blockchain execution typically layers depend on LSM-tree KV stores to serve billions of randomly accessed keys.
+Blockchain execution layers typically depend on LSM-tree KV stores to serve billions of randomly accessed keys.
 A common assumption is:
-> “Each KV lookup in an LSM-tree costs O(log N) disk I/O.”
+> “Each KV lookup in an LSM-tree costs `O(log N)` disk I/O.”

 However, in real blockchain systems, these assumptions often do not hold.
 Modern LSM-based KV engines such as Pebble rely heavily on: